sarahmclo/slidles-puzzle/README.md

 * [The Noun Project](https://www.google.com/maps) Icons for info modal and volume on/off.

 ## Conclusion <a name="conclusion"></a>
+In conclusion, Slidles merges the timeless appeal of sliding puzzles with contemporary design elements, creating a visually captivating and intellectually engaging experience.
+Our aim is to offer a puzzle site that not only challenges the mind but also delights the senses, making it an ideal destination for both casual players and avid puzzle enthusiasts.
+Through Slidles, we strive to bring the joy of puzzles to a wider audience, blending art and entertainment in perfect harmony.

 ## Acknowledgements <a name="acknowledgements"></a>
 - Amy Richardson, my course facillitator.